benjaminong97/tgc18-project2-react/project_2/README.md

 #### Organisation Goal

-This web application serves as a platform to connect users seeking fashion ideas and ideas with people or influencers who wish to share their style.
+This web application serves as a platform to connect users seeking fashion ideas with people or influencers who wish to share their style.

 #### User Goals